 In order to get the features of PDF in our example ‘How to Generate Dynamic PDF Report using Spring Boot?’, we will add following ‘iText’ dependency in pom.xml as an external jar.

 You can find this dependency from itext mvn repository.

-Before implementing the example ”How to Generate Dynamic PDF Report using Spring Boot?”, you should already have a database in order to fetch values from there.
+Before implementing the example ”How to Generate Dynamic PDF Report using Spring Boot?”, you should already have a database to fetch values from there.
 If you are not familiar with ‘how to save data into database’, you can visit to ‘Saving Data into database in a batch using Spring boot- Data JPA‘.
-You can also use your own database to test the functionalities accordingly.
+You can also use your own existing database to test the functionalities accordingly.

 Step #1 : Create Project in STS

 If you are new in Spring Boot, kindly visit Internal Link to create a sample project in spring boot.

 Step #2 : Writing classes & updating application.properties

 Your project structure should look like below screenshot.